Visit our campuses for a tour and a chat to a Student Advisor about your course options.

 As the accounting profession adapts to evolving expectations, it is crucial to balance your specialist business and accounting technical skills with professional skills, to enable you to make an impact in a range of complex, global environments.

 The Bachelor of Business (Accounting) degree provides an accounting specialisation in a broader business context.
-The degree has also been accredited by professional accounting bodies Charted Accountants Australia and New Zealand (CA ANZ) and CPA Australia, providing a solid endorsement of quality.
+The degree has also been accredited by professional accounting bodies Charted Accountants Australia and New Zealand (CA ANZ), CPA Australia and by ACCA, the Association of Chartered Certified Accountants, providing a solid endorsement of quality.

 The Bachelor of Business (Accounting) offers: